 - Beautiful scenery

-Located only a short, two-hour train ride away from Bangkok, Ayutthaya was the ancient capital of Siam for 417 years before it was sacked by Burmese invaders and later moved to Bangkok.
+Located only a short, two-hour train ride away from Bangkok, Ayutthaya was the ancient capital of Siam for 417 years before it was sacked by Burmese invaders.
+The capital was later moved to site of modern-day Bangkok.

 Initially founded in 1350, Ayutthaya was declared a UNESCO World Heritage Site because of the numerous temple ruins scattered throughout the modern city.
-Loaded with archeology, Ayutthaya is probably the closest thing to an Angkor Wat that can be found in Thailand.
+Ayutthaya is an amateur archeologist's dream and is probably the closest thing to an Angkor Wat that can be found in Thailand.
+Sukothai, another ancient capital with ruins, is a great alternative.

 Some Reasons to Visit Ayutthaya: